holovin777/gnome/README.md

 3. Multi-Monitor
 4. Workspaces on primary display only

-## Laptop off suspend if lid is close
+## Laptop off suspend if lid is closed

 ```bash
 sudo vim /etc/systemd/logind.conf